-ACKNOWLEDGMENTS
+6. ACKNOWLEDGMENTS

-This work is supported by French-Mexican LAFMI, UC MEXUS CONACYT, CONACYT grant #42440, and "Asociación Mexicana de Cultura, A.C." in Mexico and by the College of Engineering at USF.
+This work is supported by French-Mexican LAFMI, UC MEXUS CONACYT, CONACYT grant #42440, and "Asociación Mexicana de Cultura, A.C." in Mexico and by ARO, SPAWAR and by the USF College of Engineering in the US.
+I thanks all the students involved in this project both at the ITAM Robotics Lab and USF Unmanned Systems Lab.